openSUSE/kernel-source/scripts/git_sort/README.md

 `git-sort` and the related series.conf sorting scripts depend on the python3 `dbm`, `pygit2`, and `PyYAML` modules.

-The For SLE12 SP5 python3-pygit2 package is available from the Kernel:tools OBS
+For SLE12 SP5 python3-pygit2 package is available from the Kernel:tools OBS
-project except for Tumbleweed where it's available from the normal OSS repository.
+project, for SLE15 and later where it's available from the OS update repository.
 ```
 https://build.opensuse.org/package/show/Kernel:tools/python-pygit2